tariqazmat101/Fargate-web-app-Project/readme.md

 This repository contains solutions for an AWS university assignment.
 The main task is to deploy a simple web app with an autoscaling group and load balancer and codify the solution using IAC.

-Please check out the updated branch of this repository to view an improved version of the Cloudformation template.

 Questions
 ----